zmaragdus/PortablePowerSupply/SPECIFICATIONS.md

 * Output shall be fully isolated from line voltage
 * OPTIONAL: auxiliary 5V/3.3V / 500mA output

-<H2> Subsystem Functions </H2>

-<H3> Power Path / Conversion </H3>
+<H2> Power Path / Conversion </H2>

 <H4> Line Input </H4>

 * Should be "universal" power input (100-250VAC, 47-63Hz)
 * Development testing will show if X & Y capacitors and/or common-mode chokes are required.
+* Will use isolation transformer with adjustable input taps for 120VAC or 240VAC, will produce 24VAC output

 <H4> Primary AC Conversion </H4>

-* Diode bridge will rectify line voltage.
+* Active bridge rectifier will convert 24VAC to rectified 24V
-* PFC boost converter will produce 400VDC from line voltage.
-This allows for compatibility with both 120VAC and 240VAC input.
+* PFC boost converter will produce 36VDC from rectified 24V.
 * PFC circuit must accommodate both 50Hz and 60Hz
-* Flyback converter from 400V will produce 30V / 2.5A isolated output.

 <H4> Primary Switching Regulator </H4>